projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

    a CPU state table in the Hypervisor.
 The Hypervisor loads the data after the system boots.
-2) Before User VM launching, the Device mode queries the Px/Cx data from the Service VM VHM via ioctl interface.
+2) Before User VM launching, the Device mode queries the Px/Cx data from the Service VM HSM via ioctl interface.
-3) VHM transmits the query request to the Hypervisor by hypercall.
+3) HSM transmits the query request to the Hypervisor by hypercall.
 4) The Hypervisor returns the Px/Cx data.
 5) The Device model builds the virtual ACPI table with these Px/Cx data